ready-steady/statistics/metric/README.md

 # Metric

-The package provides functions for comparing datasets.
+The package provides tools for comparing datasets.

 ## [Documentation][doc]